RobertLalenoh/SharePointOnline.BulkUploadUserprofilePicture/README.md

-# Bulk upload Userprofile pictures
+# Office 365 SharePoint Online | Bulk upload userprofile pictures

 With this solution you can do an bulkupload from userprofile pictures in the SharePoint Online User profile database.